- 1Spain: An attractive country for investment

 |Disciplinary action||Serious and culpable breach by the worker:||

-In addition to the indicated forms of termination, collective agreements can establish clauses that make it possible to terminate the work contract when the employees reaches the ordinary retirement age and has the right to access 100% of the ordinary pension in its contributory form, as long as that the measure is linked to coherent objectives of employment policy provided for in the collective agreement.
+In addition to the indicated forms of termination, collective agreements can establish clauses that make it possible to terminate the work contract when the employees reach the ordinary retirement age and has the right to access 100% of the ordinary pension in its contributory form, as long as that the measure is linked to coherent objectives of employment policy provided for in the collective agreement.